House Sitter Questions and Answers

 A: A police clearance or police check is an official document stating you have no criminal record.

 In the UK this document is known as a "basic disclosure" check.
-UK residents can obtain one from ‘Disclosure Scotland’, which is a government agency and covers the whole of the UK.
-A fee of £25 is required. http://www.disclosurescotland.co.uk/basicdisclosureonline/index.htm
+A fee of £25 is required. https://www.gov.uk/request-copy-criminal-record

 In the USA you can call in at your local police department, fill out a form and request they conduct a local or state criminal records search and provide you with a document reflecting that there is no history of a criminal record.
 They will let you know what else is required, such as fees and providing them with notarized proof of identity.
 More information can be found here: http://travel.state.gov/travel/tips/emergencies/emergencies_1201.html